H2Oxi/assassyn-public/python/assassyn/codegen/simulator/external.md

 2. **Workspace preparation** – The Verilator output directory is cleared and recreated.
 A dedicated Cargo crate directory is created for every module (`verilated_<module>`), including `src/` and `rtl/` subdirectories.
 3. **Source staging** – The original SystemVerilog file referenced by `ExternalSV.file_path` is copied into the crate’s `rtl/` directory.
 4. **Metadata collection** – Port directions, bit widths, and signedness are mapped to both C and Rust scalar types (currently up to 64 bits).
 Clock and reset presence is recorded.
-5. **Code emission** – Four artifacts are emitted per crate:
+5. **Code emission** – The generator emits the following artifacts per crate:
-   - `Cargo.toml` declaring the crate and the `cc` build dependency.
+   - `Cargo.toml` declaring the crate with a `libloading` dependency (no build script required).
-   - `build.rs` (from `build_rs_template.rs`) which drives Verilator and links the generated model into a shared library.
-   - `src/lib.rs` exposing a safe Rust wrapper around the raw C FFI.
+   - `src/lib.rs` exposing a safe Rust wrapper that loads symbols at runtime.
    - `src/wrapper.cpp` implementing the C ABI that bridges to the verilated C++ model.
+   - `.verilator-lib-path` containing the absolute path to the freshly built shared library.
+   - `lib<crate>_ffi.{so|dylib|dll}` produced directly by the generator.
-6. **Manifest** – A `external_modules.json` file is written beside the simulator Cargo project summarising every external module (crate path, library name, struct wrapper, ports, clocks, resets).
+6. **Manifest** – A `external_modules.json` file is written beside the simulator Cargo project summarising every external module (crate path, library name, struct wrapper, ports, clocks, resets, library path).
 The simulator generator later consumes this manifest to wire handles and link crates.

 ### Naming strategy